-CHAMPIONS of MIDGARD is a board game for 2-4 players aged 10+ designed by Ole Steiness and published by Grey Fox Games £42.99 rrp
+CHAMPIONS of MIDGARD is a board game for 2-4 players, aged 10+, and designed by Ole Steiness.
+It is beautifully created and published by Grey Fox Games £42.99 rrp

 It is another game where the designer and publisher have decided not to skimp on the number of components, the box is brimful with cards, counters, dice, wooden pieces, game boards and rules.
 Although it wouldn’t have made one iota of difference to the gameplay it would have been a nice touch to have had the player’s meeples in Viking helms rather than just being regular plain meeples.

 Champions of Midgard follows an all too familiar theme as far as the tale that brings it to the table is concerned.
 The players are Viking Leaders in competition to become the new Jarl of Trondheim following the death of the old Jarl.
 The City has fallen into disrepair and the new Jarl has to be cunning, strong, brave and Glorious, in fact gaining Glory is the road to victory.
 So the players have 8 rounds to gain the most Glory and be crowned or heralded or acclaimed Champion of Midgard!

 Whether the game was originally for 5 players or whether the fifth player Viking Leader board has been added to give an opportunity for each game to include different characters, I don’t know, but there are five player boards, but only 4 colours of Viking meeples (without Helms) and player markers.

 The 5 characters and their special abilities are:

 Asmundr: The Pious – Dice re-rolls gains him bonus Glory

 Dagrun: The Destined – Draws an additional Sage Hut card to choose from